teamniteo/handbook/work-process/user-stories.md

     - Vote on Story Points
     - Champion working on the User Story
 * Unassign yourself when you have done the above task you were assigned.
+* If the User Story is included into the current sprint and is already in progress, never unassign anyone.
+This allows us to see who worked on what even when the sprint ends.

 ## Writing User Stories